 - November 23, 2020

-Following concepts may still be applicable in case of Pharmacovigilance for VMPs, depending on the local requirements:
+The following concepts may still be applicable in the case of Pharmacovigilance for VMPs, depending on the local requirements:

 1. QPPV and Back-up